purescript/documentation/language/Records.md

 type Language = Lang ( country :: String )
 ```

 The `Language` type synonym would then be equivalent to `{ language :: String, country :: String }`.
+Note that parentheses must be used for the extension, since `l` has to be a row kind not a record type.

 ## Wildcards